cbatula/cbatula/README.md

 - Hello!
 I’m Chris
-- I’m interested in developing IoT scripts to help the emerging field progress and flourish.
+- I’m interested in developing new software to help technology evolve to its fullest potential.
-- I’m currently learning more about data mining and IoT security.
+- I’m currently working in Aerospace Engineering

 <!---